 - Exposure to chlorine can cause dry skin, so check your dog’s paws and ears

-- Prevent drowning accidents at home by installing a pool cover, perimeter fence, or outdoor gate
+- Prevent accidents at home by installing a pool cover, perimeter fence, or outdoor gate

-- Use pet-safe sunscreen on your dog’s nose and ears
+- Dogs can get sunburned, too—make sure to use pet-safe sunscreen, especially on your dog’s nose and ears

 - Watch out for dangerous sea animals that may linger near the shore

-- Check the water temperature to make sure it’s not too cold
+- Check the water temperature to make sure it’s not too cold, and watch for toxic algae

 - Avoid hot sand, especially during mid-day